FOGProject/fog-docs/docs/installation/virtualization.md

 FOG can be used on bare metal as well as in most virtual server and client setups.
 Some of the virtualization techniques are really great when used with FOG, e.g. snapshots.
-Some people use virtualization to prepare and capture their \"golden (master / reference) images\" all on one central location/server.
-Again like with the server OS we don\'t prefer any of the following or others that are out there.
+Some people use virtualization to prepare and capture their "golden (master / reference) images" all on one central location/server.
+Again like with the server OS we don't prefer any of the following or others that are out there.
 This is only a collection of hints and tricks plus maybe issues we know about.